Sourdough Bread

 THE STARTER

-Sourdough bread, like a car, starts with a "starter" which is made of flour water and good-luck.
-You need to make a starter only once, and in theory it could be used for hundreds of years.
+Sourdough bread, like a car, starts with a "starter" which is made of flour, water and some luck.
+You need to make a starter only once, and in theory, it could last for hundreds of years.

-To make your first starter, take a shallow ball with large surface area, mix 3 cups of flour* and 2 cups of filtered/bottled water (no chlorine!) and mix well until smooth.
-Place the ball uncovered next to a window where fresh air flows and wait.
+To make your own starter: Take a shallow dish with large surface area, mix 100 grams of flour* and 200 grams of filtered/bottled water (no chlorine!) and mix well until smooth.
+Place the shallow dish uncovered next to a window where fresh air flows and wait.
 Make sure to mix it well whenever you have a chance (a couple of times a day or more).

 If you were good and did not angry the Gods (have the right bugs floating in the air), you will get the good bugs to "infect" the dough.